numfocus/gsoc/2017/proposals/bansal-utkarsh.md

     This needs discussion to finalize if we need to port the existing code or if `xfail` is good enough for our use.
     * Memory leak (`memleak.py`) This plugin detects memory leaks in tests.
 There is an open-source (MIT license) plugin, [pytest-leaks](https://github.com/abalkin/pytest-leaks).
     There is another simpler implementation suggested by the community [here](https://nvbn.github.io/2017/02/02/pytest-leaking/).
-    This also needs discussion, I will have to check the performance of pytest-leaks to see if it slows down our tests.
+    This also needs discussion, I will have to check the performance of all the alternatives to finalize which one to use.
     * Open files (`open_files.py`) This plugin lists all open files when a test fails or errors.
 They also are listed at the end of the test suite.
 This plugin is currently disabled because we were facing issue with capturing stdout.
     This will have to be rewritten for pytest as no open source alternatives are available.